 The Supervisory Board (SB) approves and periodically reviews BCR's risk profile and the bank's overall strategy in respect of risk management with the goal of ensuring a responsible, prudent and profitable banking activity.
-The Supervisory Board consists of seven (7) members, appointed by the Bank's General Meeting of Shareholders and their mandate is of maximum three (3) years with the possibility of being re-elected for subsequent other maximum three (3) years' mandates.
+The Supervisory Board is composed of minimum five and maximum nine members appointed by the Ordinary General Shareholders Meeting for a maximum three-year term, with the possibility of being re-elected for subsequent maximum three-year mandates.

-The Supervisory Board membership structure as of 31 December 2017 is presented in the below table:
+The Supervisory Board membership structure throughout 2018 is presented in the below table:

-12 Supervisory Board membership structure as of 31 December 2017
+12 Supervisory Board membership structure in 31 December 2018